 Several studies revealed that patient characteristics such as previously treated with anti-TB, living in rural setting, smoker, alcoholic, tobacco chewing, body mass index below normal range, and low socioeconomic status are most commonly affected MDR-TB (Shah, Shag, & Dave, 2018; Desissa, Workineh, & Beyene, 2018).
 The previous study by Stosic, et al. (2018) showed that the developing MDR-TB were also influenced by monthly income of the family, poor confidence, defaulting from treatment, stigma associated with TB, subjective feeling sadness, use of sedatives, chronic obstructive pulmonary disease.

 Furthermore, the emergence of multidrug resistance might be as one of a result of non-adherence to anti tuberculosis treatment (Charles, 2005; Tola, Tol, Shojaeizadeh & Garmaroudi, 2015; Wurie, Cooper, Horne, & Havyward, 2018).
-A study explained that the treatment adherence of tuberculosis patients itself related to patients knowledge, attitude, health education and medication time (Ningsih, 2016).
+A study explained that the treatment adherence of tuberculosis patients itself related to patient’s knowledge, attitude, health education and medication time (Ningsih, 2016).
 The success rate of TB treatment in Indonesia was approximately 52% in 2017 (WHO, 2018).
 Thus rate indicated that the clinical and treatment of tuberculosis program were considered poor and it leads to treatment failure (Wurie, Cooper, Horne, & Havyward, 2018).
 A failure treatment contributed to a higher morbidity and mortality rate on tuberculosis patients compared to the patients who achieved full cure (Namukwaya, Nakwagala, Mulekya, Mayanja-Kizza, & Mugerwa, 2011; Sadacharam, et al., 2007).

 The inadequate treatment outcome among tuberculosis was affected by health systems, socio cultural and patients-related barriers (Oladimeji, Tsoka-Gwegweni, & Udoh, 2017).
 Patients mostly dealt with complex issues such as difficult and equitable access to health services, getting interaction to the health worker (WHO, 2007; Oladimeji, Tsoka-Gwegweni, & Udoh, 2017).
 In 1990s, the hindrances might be caused because the health reform tended to give less attention to community involvement in the development of health system, focusing more on technical, managerial and economic sectors (WHO, 2008).
 Lately, policy-makers, health worker and care providers had increasing interest to patient empowerment and involvement to manage and control their disease (WHO, 2007).
 Patient participation allowed them to take more responsibility for their heath, to comply the treatment, and ensuring patient centered care (WHO, 2007).
 Effective patient involvement also gained positive results in improving treatment outcomes and developing the awareness of patients about their health (WHO, 2008).
 This encouraged patients to implement self-care where it was emerging and dominant in the development countries like Indonesia (Bhuyan, 2004).

 Self-care as the most dominant and universal form of primary care was prominent process whereby a person manages his behavior or life style, prevention, detection and treatment in health care system (Levin, Katz, & Holst, 1977; Bhuyan, 2004).
 Studies revealed that individual and family had biggest role on caring the illness (Committee on Family Caregiving for oder Adults, et al. 2016).
 It revealed the patient self-care was highly necessary to invest on better health outcome.
 Three main components of self-care were known as emotional self-care, spiritual self-care and physical self-care (Utah State University, 2018).
 In this case, developing adequate treatment among tuberculosis patients should start on physical self-care.
-Physical self care was defined as activities that improve individual physical health, including diet and exercise include taking a medicine (Utah State University, 2018).
+Physical self-care was defined as activities that improve individual physical health, including diet and exercise include taking a medicine (Utah State University, 2018).

 Tuberculosis patient in implementing physical self-care was influenced by various factors such as the coping strategy, self-care management process and family well-being among tuberculosis patient which incorporated as self-care agency factors (operational factors) (Souza, 2002).
 This study aimed to identify the coping strategy, self-care process and family well-being as factors associated with physical self-care in order to predict adequate patient involvement on improving pulmonary tuberculosis.